 (written by Lisa Wade)

-Spend a few minutes the blog Sociological Images (www.thesocietypages.org/socimages) to get a sense of how they are choosing and analyzing visuals.
+Spend a few minutes the blog Sociological Images (www.thesocietypages.org/socimages) to get a sense of how authors are choosing and analyzing visuals.
 Then, in the course of your daily life, look for an ad, photograph, short video, or graph that would be useful to analyze sociologically.
-Submit the image to Sociological Images (at firstname.lastname@example.org) with a suggestion for analysis.
-Cc me on the email for pass/no pass credit.
+Bring an image to class with a suggestion for analysis.

 2. ASSIGNMENT FOR A LOWER-DIVISION COURSE: ANALYSIS OF A SINGLE AD